Brinfer/ClearWay/README.md

-  -h, --help            show this help message and exit --gpio GPIO           tells the program which gpio to use, the default is 5 --no-gpio             tells the program that it does not want to use the GPIOs, only the logs will be displayed --path PATH           the path to the video to be analyzed rather than using the video stream from the camera -v {WARNING,INFO,DEBUG}, --verbosity {WARNING,INFO,DEBUG}
+  -h, --help            show this help message and exit --gpio GPIO           tells the program which gpio to use, the default is 5 --no-gpio             tells the program that it does not want to use the GPIOs, only the logs will be displayed --input-path PATH     the path to the video to be analyzed rather than using the video stream from the camera --output-path PATH    the path to the folder that will contain the output video with boxes around detected bicycles -v {WARNING,INFO,DEBUG}, --verbosity {WARNING,INFO,DEBUG}
                         indicates the level of verbosity, default is INFO -V, --version         print the ClearWay version and exit